Armenia shelves Iranian railway project as Azerbaijan steams ahead

 On July 19, Armenian Transport and Communications Minister Ahot Hakobian told RFE/RL’s Armenian service Azatutyun that the project is “not part of [the government’s] short-term plans at the moment,” citing its estimated $3.5 billion construction cost as the main obstacle.

 Initial agreements on the railway’s construction were made between Yerevan and Tehran in 2009.
-Three years later, Armenia granted the Dubai-based Rasia FZE Investment Company a 50-year concession to manage its 305-kilometer section of the railway.
+Three years later, in a separate deal, Armenia granted the Dubai-based Rasia FZE Investment Company a 50-year concession to manage the 305-kilometer Armenian section of the railway.

 “The idea is good and, depending on the country’s development, if we can afford it in the future we could go for it,” Hakobian said.
 “But it is not topical now.”